Ylianst/EMB-Serial/docs/HighLevel.md

 We write 8 zero bytes at 0x024500
 We write the preview data at 0x024508

+There are 3 mistery values.
+  - The first 2 bytes right at the start of the first write.
+  - The write value to 0x02409D, sometimes it's 0x00 to 0x04?
+  - Twe write value to 0x0240D5.
+Looks like a size of some kind.

 WFFFED00011? --> Write 0011 to FFFED0           (Gets the machine ready for an upload)
 RFFFED0 -->
    ASCII: .....@..........................